 At the beginning of its training class, Zappos offers $2,000 to anyone who wants to leave training and give up their job.
 Can you imagine getting paid to quit a job?

-What does this offer have to do with customer-centricity?
+But how does this relate to creating a customer-centric marketing strategy?
 Zappos makes this offer to weed out employees who are there to just get paid.
 By putting their money where their mouths are (you get what I’m trying to say), Zappos gets people who are there for more than just a direct deposit or paycheck.

 According to Zappos, fewer than 1% of the people take the money.